How to Withdraw RRSP Money Without Paying Tax

 • 10% on amounts more than $5,000 but less than or equal to $15,000

-Generally, all withdrawals from Registered Retirement Savings Plan (RRSP) are taxable.
+Generally, all withdrawals from a Registered Retirement Savings Plan (RRSP) are taxable.
 However, you can receive RRSP withdrawals tax-free through the Home Buyers Plan (HBP) and Lifelong Learning Plan (LLP).
-Also, if you withdraw funds from your RRSP and your income for the tax year was less than the provincial and federal basic amount, the tax will be refunded to you when you file taxes.
+Also, if you withdraw funds from your RRSP and your income for the tax year was less than the provincial and federal basic amount, the withholding will be refunded to you when you file taxes.

 The withholding tax on RRSP withdrawals (except Quebec) is: